them2dt/synantica/ENVIRONMENT_SETUP.md

 - Check that the anon key has the correct permissions
 - Ensure your domain is whitelisted in Supabase

-### Turnstile not working?
-- Make sure the site key is correct
-- Verify your domain is added to the Turnstile site configuration
-- Check browser console for Turnstile-related errors

 ## Admin Panel Configuration